Friendship Style Quiz Result

 Strengths of The Sage

 - Unusual capacity for reflective conversation.
-You notice things about people that they hadn't noticed about themselves.
+You notice things about people that they hadn't noticed about themselves, and you put words to half-formed feelings in a way that makes the other person feel genuinely seen.

 - Slow, deepening friendships.
-Sage-style friendships tend to keep getting better over years rather than peaking early.
+Sage-style friendships keep getting better over years rather than peaking early.
+You're playing a long game most archetypes don't even know exists.

 - Cross-domain interest.
-You're often the friend who brings up a book or essay that exactly applies to the thing the other person is going through.
+You're often the friend who brings up a book or essay that exactly applies to what the other person is going through.
+This kind of intellectual gift-giving is an underrated form of love.

 Blind spots

 - Intensity that intimidates new acquaintances.
-Going deep too fast can spook people who were prepared for friendly small talk.
+Going deep too fast can spook people prepared for small talk.
+What feels like an invitation reads to them as an interrogation.

 - Endless analysis without action.
-Sages can spend years discussing a friend's problem rather than that friend doing anything about it.
-Sometimes the kindest move is to stop analyzing.
+Sages spend years discussing a friend's problem rather than that friend doing anything about it.
+Words can substitute for actually changing a life.

-- Underrating practical friendship gestures.
-Sages tend to think emotional understanding is the highest form of care — they often forget to actually help someone move apartments.
+- Underrating practical gestures.
+Sages think emotional understanding is the highest form of care — they forget to help someone move apartments.
+The friend who shows up with a truck is doing love in a different dialect.

 - Withdrawal under stress.
-Sages are often introvert-leaning and may go quiet for weeks when their own life gets hard, which can confuse friends who need a signal.
+Sages may go quiet for weeks when life gets hard, confusing friends who need a signal.
+The silence reads as distance, when what you mean is overwhelm.

 - Mistaking thinking together for doing together.
-A friendship can be deeply intellectual and emotionally articulate while still being short on shared experience.
+A friendship can be deeply intellectual but short on shared experience.
+If you only have things to say and nothing to do, the friendship gets brittle.

 Who you pair well with

 - The Encourager — Encouragers help Sages remember that thinking is not the same as doing.
-Many Sages need an Encourager friend in their lives, even if quietly.
+Many Sages need an Encourager friend, even if quietly — someone who will cheerfully say 'okay, but are you actually going to do it.'
+The optimism feels naive at first but works as corrective gravity pulling you back toward action.

 Five small practices for The Sage

 - Initiate something low-stakes.
-Sages often refuse to make a plan unless it can be 'real.'
-Practice initiating something that doesn't have to mean anything — a walk, a coffee, a 30-minute call.
+Sages refuse to make a plan unless it can be 'real.'
+Practice initiating something that doesn't have to mean anything — a walk, a coffee, a short call.
+Break the rule that contact requires depth.

 - Send a one-line check-in.
-Sages tend to write long, thoughtful messages or none at all.
+Sages write long messages or none at all.
 Practice the short text: 'thinking of you, hope this week is okay.'
 Don't write a paragraph after it.

 - Help with something physical.
 Once this quarter, do a non-emotional act of friendship — help someone move a couch, watch their dog, drop off soup.
-Sages over-index on emotional support and under-index on logistical support.
+The logistical kind is often what people remember.

 - Signal when you go quiet.
-If you're the friend who goes silent for weeks under stress, tell two friends in advance so they know what it means.
-'When I disappear, I'm not mad, I'm overwhelmed' is a small but enormously useful sentence.
+If you go silent for weeks under stress, tell two friends in advance.
+'When I disappear, I'm not mad, I'm overwhelmed' is enormously useful.

 - Resist the urge to analyze.
 The next time a friend brings a problem, try listening without interpretation for the full conversation.
-Then ask one practical question at the end.
-Notice the difference.
+Ask one practical question at the end.
+Notice how they leave — usually lighter.

 A story from Sukie

 A friend of mine — call him M — is the textbook Sage.
 We've had the same recurring conversation about ambition since we were 24.
 He's now 38.
-The conversation is genuinely one of the best things in my life.
-It is also true that during the year my mother was dying, the friend who showed up reliably to drive me to the hospital wasn't M — it was someone else from a completely different archetype, who barely talked but always had gas in the car.
+The conversation is one of the best things in my life.
+It is also true that during the year my mother was dying, the friend who showed up reliably to drive me to the hospital wasn't M — it was someone from a completely different archetype, who barely talked but always had gas in the car.
 M and I have since talked about this, with the elaborate self-awareness Sages bring.
 M started showing up physically more often.
 The friendship deepened in a way it hadn't in fifteen years.
+There's a second story worth telling, because Sages learn from pairs.
+A different friend — call her T — was a Sage who never made the adjustment M did.
+T and I had extraordinary conversations across our twenties and into our early thirties.
+We could lose four hours to a single coffee.
+But T never once helped me move, never showed up to a birthday she hadn't been twice reminded about, and during a stretch when I was very sick she sent two thoughtful emails and nothing else.
+The friendship didn't end so much as quietly thin out.
+I still think of her with affection.
+I no longer think of her as someone I could count on.
+The difference between M and T isn't intelligence or kindness.
+It's that one of them, late, learned that being known is not the same as being shown up for.

 What the research says